Everything Apple announced in its WWDC keynote - 9to5Mac

 Wrap-up

 As you can see, WWDC 2020 was full of announcements for every Apple platform.
-Here at 9to5Mac, we are digging into it all, and we’ll have additional coverage of everything that we discover throughout the rest of this week and through the rest of the summer.
+Here at 9to5Mac, we are digging into it all, and we’ll have additional coverage of everything that we discover throughout the rest of the summer.

 What was your favorite announcement at WWDC this year?
 What are you most excited to try out?
 Let us know down in the comments!